alnassera/PythonCameraProjects/README.md

 # PythonCameraProjects

-You can like draw on the camera lmao, written at SpenceHacks with Kyle Sacks.
+You can  draw on the camera, written at SpenceHacks with Kyle Sacks.